 Members vote on their co-op’s annual budget.
 They determine what their lot rent (also called carrying charges ) will be and what to do with surplus funds.

 Homeowners in New Hampshire’s resident-owned communities also have access to fixed-rate home loans with relaxed credit terms and low down-payments.
-The Community Loan Fund offers Cooperative Home Loans for purchase, refinance, cash-out refinance and home equity.
+The Community Loan Fund offers Welcome Home Loans for purchase, refinance, cash-out refinance and home equity.

 According to research conducted at the Carsey Institute at the University of New Hampshire, homeowners in resident-owned communities have financial advantages over those in investor-owned parks.
 On average, they enjoy lower lot rent, higher average home sale prices and faster home sales.
 Combine these factors with favorable mortgage options, and residents in co-ops enjoy a greater opportunity to build wealth through homeownership.